charmed-hpc/.github/CONTRIBUTING.md

 The Charmed HPC core developers may already know what they want to add to Charmed HPC, but they are always open to new ideas and potential improvements.
-GitHub Discussions is a good place for discussing open-ended questions that pertain to the entire Charmed HPC project, but more focused enhancement proposal discussions can start within the issue tracker.
+GitHub Discussions is a good place for discussing open-ended questions that pertain to the entire Charmed HPC project, but more focused enhancement proposal discussions can start within an issue tracker.

 Please note that not all proposals may be incorporated into Charmed HPC.
 Also, please know that spamming the maintainers to incorporate something you want will not improve the likelihood of being implemented; it may result in you receiving a temporary ban.

 ## Guidelines and Resources

-The following guidelines must be followed if you are writing code to be merged into any of the respositories within Charmed HPC.
+The following guidelines should be followed if you are writing code to be merged into any of the respositories within Charmed HPC.
 Some repositories will have additional guidelines; please read the corresponding CONTRIBUTING.md within the repository of interest.

 ### Documentation